Review by Frank Plowright

 Unfortunately, ‘The Smurfs and the Howlibird’ disappoints in comparison.
 There’s no involvement from Delporte, and it centres on the Smurfs being very small, so a giant and aggressive bird, of their own devising, causes considerable problems.
 There’s not much structure to the story, which is a series of gags, many stretched out far longer than they really ought to be.

 ‘The Weather Smurfing Machine’ is better.
-It accompanied ‘The Astrosmurf’ in the original French publications and was considered strong enough to head its own album when first published in English, but under Papercutz’s watch only available here.
+It accompanied ‘The Astrosmurf’ in the original French publications and was considered strong enough to head its own album when first published in English, but under Papercutz relegated to a back-up strip in The Baby Smurf.
 Fed up when it rains again, a technically minded Smurf constructs a machine to control the weather.
 Most Smurfs want the sun, so they can enjoy a picnic, but this means the farming Smurf needs to carry buckets of water from the river to water the crops.
 An escalating slapstick dispute is predictable, but the consequences aren’t, and the story doesn’t outlive its plot because it clocks in at a compact twenty pages, all wonderfully drawn by Peyo.

 There’s a bigger than usual role for the Smurfs in this collection’s Johan and Peewit story, as they’re enslaved by a despot with a dragon, and Johan and Peewit have to come to the rescue.
 They’re accompanied by a bored and petulant King, but Peyo’s excellent cartooning is the only special element about a story that features too many contrived and obvious moments.
 This 1961 story is the third Smurfs appearance overall, and Peyo hasn’t quite nailed down their parameters.
 The later Smurfs wouldn’t have become victims so easily.
 Generated in more innocent times, one remarkable sequence has poppies processed and administered as a sedative.